 Analysing your current customers will show you how well you’re advertising to your ideal audience.
 So, look at any insights available to you that will help you understand who you’re attracting and why.
 How many of you ideal Customers are reflected in your actual customer base? (if the answer is not many, then you need to take a good hard look at why.
 And work out how to change this.)

 Consistently does not equal frequently.
 Consistency includes your post schedule and so much more.
 If your branding consistent on each post?
 If your brand voice the same?
 Are you delivering top quality content every time you publish something?

 Post at peak times for YOUR audience

 Take a look at your insights and see what times your audience is most active.
-Make sure you post according to their schedule, not yours.
-A great way to do this if the schedules clash is to use a content scheduling app.
-If it’s not in your budget, many platforms, like Publer, have a free plan.
+Make sure you post according to their schedule, and not yours.
+(So panic posting on a Friday night after a few gins is a no-no – for so many reasons).
+Get yourself a content scheduling app.
+If it’s not in your budget, many platforms (we use Publer) have a free plan.